-In addition to the annual formal review, throughout the reporting period the Chairperson regularly discusses with the other Directors the performance and effectiveness of the Board, DRA's performance and progress towards achieving DRA's strategic objectives.
+In the absence of an annual formal review, the Chairperson regularly discusses with the other Directors the processes and procedures expected of the Board, and of individual directors.

 - a. have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b. disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.